What is an Ignite Talk?

-The short duration of Ignite Talks allows for an additional benefit to participants and sponsors: they fit well into a fun, lightly competitive Ignite Off competition.
-ORISE participants may have the opportunity to represent their hosting facility while presenting their research in a national competition.
+The quick delivery of Ignite Talks creates a perfect for platform for a fun and lightly competitive Ignite Off competition.
+Qualifying ORISE participants and other research interns supported by the Department of Energy may be offered the opportunity to represent their hosting facility while presenting their research in a national competition.

 How to create an Ignite talk

-To keep to the point and on track, it is recommended to have just a few (3-5) key points in your Ignite talk.
-Each slide in your presentation should serve those main points, with strong, relevant supporting details.
-You should strive to make the transition from point to point seamless and easy to follow.
-Your slides should be picture-centric, with a minimum amount of text: your slides serve as a background to your script, but you should be the center of attention.
+To keep to the point and on track while presenting your research, it is recommended to have just a few (3-5) key points in your Ignite talk.
+Each slide in your presentation should serve those main points with strong, relevant supporting details.
+You should strive to make the transition from point to point seamlessly and easy to follow.
+Your slides should be picture-centric, with a minimum amount of text.
+Your slides serve as a background to your script, but you should be the center of attention.
 Controlling your script, facial expressions, body language, and vocal tone is highly important!